-The purpose of this initiative is to support research regarding Physician Assistant Postgraduate Training Programs, PA Residents/Fellows and/or Graduates.
+The purpose of this initiative is to support research regarding Physician Assistant postgraduate education, impact, and training outcomes.

-- Present the project at the APPAP annual fall meeting, held in conjunction with the fall PAEA Educational Forum.
-Applicants are encouraged to submit their research for presentation at the PAEA Educational Forum, AAPA conference or other appropriate venue
+- Present the completed project at the APPAP annual spring meeting, held in conjunction with the annual AAPA Conference.

 Applicants must submit a typed, double-spaced proposal that includes the following sections: